Static-Flow/CommunityToolRequests/.github/PULL_REQUEST_TEMPLATE.md

 ## NOTE: Ensure your PR only updates the Readme of this repository by adding the link to your tool under the `Fullfilled Tool Requests` Section

-### PR Steps:
-1. Before submitting your PR add the user who created the Issue as a reviewer, unless you are submitting your own tool for an issue you raised.
-2. Ensure your PR maches the format below before continuing.

 ### PR format:
 Your PR should include only and edit to this Readme under the `Fullfilled Tool Requests` header like so:
 <br>